-Most recipes for berry panna cotta simply have you drizzle a little berry syrup over a normal vanilla panna cotta.
+Most recipes for blackberry panna cotta simply have you drizzle a little berry syrup over a normal vanilla panna cotta.
 This recipe is different.
 Here I infuse the blackberries — you could use raspberries or any similar fruit — in the cream to make a pretty pink panna cotta.
 You can also garnish with some fresh berries and drizzle some blackberry syrup over it, too, if you’d like.

 You can make this up to two days ahead, making panna cotta one of the less stressful “fancy” desserts.
 You can also choose not to pop it out of the ramekins, which makes it even easier — then it’s like a cream-based jello, only less firm.

 The goal of a panna cotta is to use as little gelatin as you can and still have it set up fully.
 I have tinkered with Knox gelatin to the point where I like this, but I notice different brands of gelatin act differently, so you might need to experiment.